usmansbk/blog-draft/markdowns/redux.md

 From the looks of it, It seems we'll be needing new methods for the book state later.
 In fact, we can expect more methods in the future to support new features (pun intended).

-Invoking many store methods in our UI code increases the dependency between the view and store.
+Invoking many store methods in our UI code increases the dependency between the UI and store.
 Remember, we should always strive for loose coupling.

 ## Actions

 Instead of calling different methods for different actions, we can create a single public method that takes an object as an argument.

-The object will contain the type of action we would like to perform and any required data.
-The function will then delegate our request to the right handlers.
+This object will contain the type of action we would like to perform and any required data.

+The method will then delegate our request to the right action handlers.

 ```js
 function createStore() {